ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/git-hooks-enforce-commit-message-and-branch-name/index.md

 [](/x/)

 If you want to standardize things among your team, you may need to enforce strict rules.
 Some examples of rules might be for git are:

 - Branches must be created as ISSUE-0000/feature-name.
-- All commit messages must start with ISSUE-0000 (Jira issue id).
+- All commit messages must start as ISSUE-0000 (Jira issue id).

-In this post I will show you how we can add the two rules I mentioned using git hooks.
+In this post, I will show you how we can add the two rules I mentioned using git hooks.

 ---

 There are multiple [git hooks](https://git-scm.com/docs/githooks) that work in different stages.
-We will use two client side hooks for our rules.
+We will use two client-side hooks for our rules.

 - **pre-commit:** This hook is invoked by git-commit, and can be bypassed with the `--no-verify` option.
-We will use this hook for checking the branch name before commit.
+We will use this hook for checking the branch name before committing.
 - **commit-msg:** This hook is invoked by git-commit and git-merge, and can be bypassed with the `--no-verify` option.
 It takes a single parameter, the name of the file that holds the proposed commit message.
 We will use this hook for checking the commit message.
 And we will modify the commit message if needed.

 ## Creating Hooks Folder